• Skip to primary navigation

 Our commitment to producing high-quality content:

-Although acne is not considered an infection, certain antibiotics such as doxycycline decrease the amount of P. acnes bacteria on the skin reducing inflammation and painful breakouts3.
+Although acne is not considered an infection, certain antibiotics such as doxycycline or Seysara can decrease the amount of P. acnes bacteria on the skin reducing inflammation and painful breakouts3.

 Doxycycline monohydrate and doxycycline hyclate are variations of the same drug, and they are both used to treat acne and rosacea.